My SEO Promise to you

 - Grey Hat SEO – Not so bad SEO practices.
 But not recommended.

 - Meta Element is HTML stored in the <head> section of a web document and not visible in the body of a webpage.
-A few important ones are listed below.
+I list a few important ones below.

 - Title Element – Description of the document as seen in the title bar, or tab of a web browser.
 It’s important to make the Title Element as descriptive as possible.

 - Meta Description – An element which can contain a user-defined summary of a webpage.
-It is stored in the <head> section of a webpage, and therefore not seen by end-users.
-But it can be read by search crawling bots.
+It is stored in the <head> section of a webpage and visible on the page.
+Its use in the SERP as a description of your page is common.

 - Meta Keyword – User-defined word/s or even a phrase stored in the <head> of a webpage and not seen by end-users but it can be read by search crawling bots.
 No longer a SERP ranking factor according to Google.

 - Alt (Alternative Text) – an HTML attribute which accompanies an image <img>.
-Designed for Screen Readers, and as a backup, if an image fails to load It also gets read by search engine crawlers.
+It’s for Screen Readers, but it also helps give n image context.

-- User Intent – Is what the user is actually searching for.
-Sometimes User Intent is not always obvious as often no transitional words are used – just keywords.
+- User Intent – Is what the user is searching for.
+Sometimes User Intent is not always obvious as searchers just use keywords alone without constructing a phrase or sentence.

 - Keywords – as far as SEO is concerned are words that make up a search query.
 These keywords represent “User Intent”

-- LSI (Latent Semantic Indexing) LSI Keywords are conceptually linked terms that search engines use to understand the content of a webpage.
+- LSI (Latent Semantic Indexing) LSI Keywords is the conceptually linking of terms that search engines use to understand the content of a webpage.

-- Lazy Loading – Only loading a resource (an image normally) as you get near to the image scrolling down a page.
+- Lazy Loading – Only loading a resource (an image normally) as you get near to the image when scrolling down a page.
 This decreases webpage loading time.
+Allowing faster interaction with the page.

 - Search Bot, Googlebot, Spider, Web Crawler etc – A internet robot which systematically Crawls the web to Index the results for a Search Engine.

 - Structured Data – a way of structuring data that makes it easier to display for search engines.
 Food recipes are good examples of data that benefits from structuring.
-Currently, JSON-LD is the markup code, and Schema.org is used to define types and properties.
+Google prefers the use of JSON-LD as the mark-up code and Schema.org for data properties.

 - Conversion – In the world of the World Wide Web.
 Conversion is something you want your web customer to do.
 For example, buy something, or click a link for example.